ayushgupta-06/Weather-Application/README.md

 # Weather App
-This repository contains the source code for the Weather App
+This repository contains the source code of my Weather App.

 ## **Project Description:**
 Through my weather app you can access weather information of any city.